RagtagOpen/freefrom-map-backend/README.md

 #### PUT /subcategories/{id}

 This endpoint changes a subcategory's details.
+It requires [authentication](Authentication).
 It accepts a JSON body with the following format:

 |  Name       |   Type  |    Notes                                                         |
 |-------------|---------|------------------------------------------------------------------|